SafiaFatima/brats2015/README.md

 # Evaluation of Multi-Modal MRI Images for Brain Tumor Segmentations

-This is an implementation of evaluation of MRI modalities for the segementation of brain tumors with use of UNET using keras and python. more details on this work is on this paper [Multi-Modal MRI Images for Brain Tumor Segmentations](https://ieeexplore.ieee.org/abstract/document/8994408)
+This is an implementation of evaluation of MRI modalities for the segementation of brain tumors with use of UNET using keras and python.
+For more details read this paper [Multi-Modal MRI Images for Brain Tumor Segmentations](https://ieeexplore.ieee.org/abstract/document/8994408)

 ## Installation